adityaanand28/Stock-Return-Prediction-Model/README.md

 ## Details:

 This project was offered by Finance and Analytics Club, IIT Kanpur during summers from May'22 to Jul'22.
-The following objectivve was archieved during the project:
+The following objective was archieved during the project:
 - Implemented the CAPM model using Python and its libraries and estimated the price of stocks with an accuracy of 92%
 - Analysed and compared various models based on their underlying factors, i.e., technical, fundamental, or macroeconomic
 - Quantified risk & rewards by plotting Efficient Frontier Graph to obtain optimal weight for a portfolio with max.
 Sharpe ratio